 About 22 million Americans have some type of sleep apnea.
 Although it’s a common condition, without prompt intervention and treatment, sleep apnea increases your risk of high blood pressure, diabetes, or stroke.
-At Dr. Sameh Aknouk Dental Services PC, with two convenient locations in Union Square, Manhattan, and the Parkchester neighborhood of the Bronx, New York, Daniel Aknouk, DDS, and his team develop custom care plans to minimize the uncomfortable symptoms of sleep apnea.
+At Dr. Sameh Aknouk Dental Services PC, with two convenient locations in Union Square, Manhattan, and the Parkchester neighborhood of the Bronx, New York.
+Doctor Aknouk and his team develop custom care plans to minimize the uncomfortable symptoms of sleep apnea.
 To schedule an appointment, call the nearest office or book online today.

 Sleep apnea is a potentially serious sleep disorder that causes you to wake up multiple times throughout the night.
 Not only can this prevent you from getting a restful night’s sleep, but it also increases your risk of serious health problems.